Dr. Radosław Zajdel

 Co-authored with Dr. Jan Douša to explain how GNSS technology extends beyond daily positioning into Earth-system science, enabling precise monitoring of tectonic motion, ice loss, sea-level change, and other dynamic processes.
 Read the feature.

-Outlet: VědaVýzkum.cz · Date: 16 Jun 2025
+Outlet: VědaVýzkum.cz (Science & Research) · Date: 16 Jun 2025

 Interview by Tereza Mašínová highlighting how combining GPS, Galileo, and BeiDou data refines Earth-shape descriptions, surface motion, gravity field, and mass distribution for both geoscience research and environmental monitoring.
 Read the interview.